 Evidence of Practice

-You must demonstrate, no more than three years before the CNO issued your certificate of registration, that you have experience practising in the category you are applying to.
+You must demonstrate, no more than three years before the CNO issues your certificate of registration, that you have experience practicing in the category you are applying to.

-“Evidence of practice” refers to any information that shows CNO that you have experience practising as a nurse within the past three years.
+“Evidence of practice” refers to any information that shows CNO that you have experience practicing as a nurse within the past three years.

 The evidence must be relevant to the category or class you are applying to join.
-For example, an applicant applying to become a Registered Practical Nurse must provide evidence of practising as an RPN within three years of the CNO issuing a certificate of registration.
+For example, an applicant applying to become a Registered Practical Nurse (RPN) must provide evidence of practicing as an RPN within three years of the CNO issuing a certificate of registration.